 Enormous cliffs on one side and lush meadows on the other; and then at the narrowest spot you will find a town that has become famous for its location amongst other things.
 Peter Alexander danced through the Weiße Rössl Hotel in the eponymous film that made Lake Wolfgangsee's beauty popular with a whole generation.
 Look forward to relaxed and indulging boat rides; by the way boat trips are also available on Lake Mondsee.
 Alternatively take the rack railway, which has been operating for more than 120 years, to the Schafberg mountain top from where you will be able to enjoy marvellous views over the whole region.

 The Dachstein massif is the Salzkammergut's southern border and at the same time the border to Styria.
 If you go further south from here you will get to Vordere Gosausee, where you can enjoy a ca. 2-hour long hike (level: easy) deep into the nature paradise all the way to Hinterer Gosausee.
 Vorderer Gosausee is about one hour away.

 Other highlights in Salzkammergut

 There are of course many other excursion destinations.
 Bad Aussee with its mysterious lakes; huge Lake Attersee with its power places; Lake Almsee in Almtal; and last but not least the wonderful spots and places around Lake Mondsee.
-If you are still looking for the perfect hotel for a summer holiday in Salzkammergut and appreciate quiet and recreation, then you are perfectly right at the 5-star Seehof Hotel with private beach.
-Send us your no obligation holiday enquiry and we will reply with an attractive offer.
+If you are still looking for the perfect hotel for a summer holiday in Salzkammergut and appreciate quiet and recreation, then you are perfectly right at the 5-star Seehof Hotel with a private beach.
+Send us your no-obligation holiday enquiry and we will reply with an attractive offer.